 Inventory waste can cost your business valuable time and resources.
 Inventory ties up capital and if you’re not managing it effectively it will quickly absorb important cash flow and worse, it can hide inefficiencies within your operations.

 It is crucial to optimise inventory control to help reduce your inventory waste.
 However, before you can reduce waste, you need to first understand where this waste occurs.
-Based on the principles of lean manufacturing, we have identified five areas of inventory waste where companies can reduce waste to improve profitability.
+Based on the principles of lean manufacturing, we have identified five areas of inventory waste where companies can reduce waste to improve productivity and lift profit.

 Producing too much stock in advance means you not only incur the high costs of holding inventory, but you could also be left holding stock you’re unable to sell.

 Avoid overproduction by making things only as quickly as the customer wants.
 Just-in-time inventory lets you hold the minimum stock required to keep your business running.
 You can order what you want for your immediate needs and limit overproduction by only producing what is needed, when it is needed.

 Accurate forecasting would also inform your manufacturing decisions.
 Here’s how to incorporate demand forecasting to your business.

 Delays, referred to as the ‘waste of waiting’, increase production costs and generally occur through the inefficiencies of processing bottlenecks or late delivery of supplies or information.

 Manufacturing bottlenecks can also adversely affect the entire processing chain.
 Whether waiting for a delivery of raw materials, a previous task to be completed or a machine to be fixed, having employees sit idle while they wait is a cost to the business.